Measuring the Usability of Reading on the Web

 Note that the subjective metric assessed how well users thought the site worked, not how well the users actually performed.
 It was quite possible for a user to be very slow at answering the questions and still say that he or she thought that it was very easy to find information on the site.

 Overall usability of a site was calculated as the geometric average of these five measures.
 Each measure was normalized relative to the performance measured for the control condition (for example, if users could remember 5 things in the control condition but 6 things in one of the other conditions, then that condition received a 120% score for memory).

 In our study, we gave equal weight to each of the five usability metrics when computing overall usability.
 Depending on the goal of a project, it may be better to use different weights:

-measure and perhaps also some added weight to learning the site structure
+- An educational site might give added weight to the memory measure and perhaps also some added weight to learning the site structure

 More on Metrics